 The single most important element to define before starting a portfolio career is what you are actually going to do.
 What product or service will you provide?

-This does not necessarily need to be the same thing you have been doing in your full time role or something that you currently do as a side hustle.
+This does not necessarily need to be the same thing you have been doing in your main gig or something that you currently do as a side hustle.
 Launching a portfolio career is a good opportunity to refocus.
 The important thing is that it has the potential to make you enough money and satisfy your career and lifestyle aspirations.

 In terms of deciding what this is, your offering does not need to be only one thing.
 Often the best option is to monetise a combination of skills in multiple ways.
 For example you could offer your services to companies, run workshops to train people in your skillset, plus mentor others aiming to get to your skill level.

-For instance rather than being a generic lawyer you could specialise in specific types of marketing such as B2B SaaS, community management or marketing analytics; rather than being a basic project manager, become an expert in a certain type of project such as a new product launch, or a fundraise.
+For instance rather than being a generic marketing expert you could specialise in specific types of marketing such as B2B SaaS, community management or marketing analytics; rather than being a basic project manager, become an expert in a certain type of project such as a new product launch, international expansion or a fundraise.

 Companies often have enough generic skills in house, so are more likely to outsource specialist work.
 There is also less competition for specialist work, so with demand high and supply low, you can earn more.

-How you market yourself, and who you market yourself to, is dependent on your product or service, but a common thread that runs through all portfolio careers is that your personal credibility is essential.
-For many industries, the most important platform for explaining who you are and looking impressive is LinkedIn.
+How you market yourself, and who you market yourself to, is dependent on your product or service, but a common thread that runs through all portfolio careers is that your network is essential.
+For most portfolio professionals the most important platform for building your network is LinkedIn.

-Expanding and nurturing your network is also one of the most effective ways to win work.
+Expanding and nurturing your network is one of the most effective ways to win work.
 Again, LinkedIn and The Portfolio Collective are really helpful.
-The Sales Benchmark Index found that 98% of B2B sales reps with over 5,000 LinkedIn connections meet or surpass their sales quotas, so if you’re not utilising it yourself then you’re missing an opportunity.
+The Sales Benchmark Index found that 98% of B2B sales reps with over 5,000 LinkedIn connections meet or surpass their sales quotas, so if you’re not utilising such platforms yourself then you’re likely missing an opportunity.

 Somebody landing on your profile isn’t necessarily just looking to find out about you – it may be part of research into you and your services.
-In some cases, potential clients may find you via LinkedIn and then go to your website to learn more.
+In some cases, potential clients may find you via LinkedIn and then go to your TPC profile or personal website to learn more.

 Getting your LinkedIn profile right does not need to be overly complicated.
 We have created a guide to optimise your LinkedIn profile here.

 You should then tweak your LinkedIn page and add a few more connections every week.